Amikola/Elsan-sivut/README.md

 # Company website

-This is basic website for a company that offers massage services.
+This is basic website for a company that offers massage services and "secret" page that allows users to keep track of their coin collection.
 Application uses typescript and react for the frontend.
-Website currently has no backend and time reservations are handel by API calls to outside services
+Backend is handled by AWS lambda functions and AWS Dynamo db for code is stored in different repo here: https://github.com/Amikola/Elsan_sivut_lambda

-This website has been solo deveploment by mean and is not expected to be made public
+This website has been solo deveploment

 # Building